 Survey participants expressed a wide diversity of rationales for automation, with production/efficiency gains, labour reduction, and quality improvement being the three most desirable outcomes.
 Other motives included worker safety, meeting customer specifications, and allowing for crop changes.
-Financial barriers were by far the most significant obstacle to automation on farms.
-The average cost for the next automation purchase of ornamental farms surveyed was \$300,000 per farm, with a median value of \$150,000.
+Financial barriers were by far the most significant obstacle to increasing automation on farms.
+The average cost for the a future automation purchase among ornamental farms surveyed was \$300,000 per farm, with a median value of \$150,000.
 Approximately 40% of farms favour investment in greenhouse expansion over investment in automation expansion.
 The vast majority of farms (100% large farms, 93% medium farms, 86% small farms) would invest in automation should their barriers (financial) be addressed.